farmerplants/Project3_Group2/README.md

 ### We will be creating a DAO and token system to benefit the education of farmers globally.
 The economy of most countries relies on agriculture, especially in developing countries.
 A DAO governed by farmers would add a much-needed layer of decentralization to the agricultural sector.
 Proposals and community outreach organized through a DAO could ultimately lead to greater farming network for trade and education, which could, in turn, affect a country’s GDP.

-### We created an ERC1155 multi-token contract -- AGRO -- which is fungibility-agnostic and gas-efficient targeted at the global farming community.
-Additionally, we created a DAO for those farmers to have a governance structure with proposals and voting protocols.
+### We created an ERC1155 multi-token contract -- [AGRO](https://github.com/farmerplants/Project3_Group2/blob/main/data/AGRO_ERC1155.sol) -- which is fungibility-agnostic and gas-efficient targeted at the global farming community.
+Additionally, we created [AgroDAO](https://github.com/farmerplants/Project3_Group2/blob/main/data/AgroDAO.sol) for those farmers to have a governance structure with proposals and voting protocols.

 <!-- vscode-markdown-toc -->